Zach Calzada

-Zach Calzada (born November 8, 2000) is an American college football quarterback for the Kentucky Wildcats.
-He previously played for the Texas A&M Aggies, the Auburn Tigers, and the Incarnate Word Cardinals.
-Calzada attended and played high school football at Lanier High School in Sugar Hill, Georgia and began his college career at Texas A&M before transferring to Auburn in 2022.
+Zach Calzada (born November 8, 2000) is an American professional football quarterback.
+He previously played college football for the Kentucky Wildcats, the Texas A&M Aggies, the Auburn Tigers, and the Incarnate Word Cardinals.

 Early life

 Calzada grew up in Sugar Hill, Georgia and attended Lanier High School.
 He missed a large portion of his senior season after suffering a cracked rib and a punctured lung in the third game of the year.
 Calzada eventually returned to play and finished the season with 122 completions on 240 pass attempts for 14 touchdowns and was named an Under Armour All-American as Lanier reached the state semifinals.
 He finished his high school career with 3,429 yards and 29 touchdowns on 238 of 467 passing.
 Calzada was rated a three-star recruit and committed to play college football at Texas A&M over offers from North Carolina State, North Carolina, and Georgia.